Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Lameckchris/Answer4.md

 ## Scenarios for Each Model
 **Agile**
   - Projects with changing requirements or uncertain outcomes. <br>
-  - Complex or evolving requirements. <br>
+  - Complex or evolving requirements.
   - Projects that require rapid and flexible response to change.<br>
   - Projects with high levels of stakeholder involvement.